jessegranger/shepherd/README.md

 Files:

-The `shep` command will search for a `.shepherd` folder using the same rule Git uses to search for a `.git` folder: Start in the working directory, and keep checking each parent until you find one.
+`shep` will search for a `.shepherd` directory using the same rule Git uses to search for a `.git` folder: Start in the working directory, and keep checking each parent until you find one.

+Files inside the `.shepherd` directory:

+	config - A list of commands to execute at daemon startup. defaults - Will be copied to config by 'shep init'. socket - A unix socket used by the daemon to listen for commands. pid - Contains the pid of any currently running daemon. log - The (default) location to log output from all managed processes. nginx - The (default) location to keep an up-to-date set of nginx upstreams.

+* `shep init`

+`init` ensures that a `.shepherd` folder exists in the working directory.

+If a `.shepherd` folder already exists, and has a `defaults` file, but no `config` file, it will copy `defaults` to `config`.